jhellingman/tei2html/Wiki/Configuration.md

 # Introduction #

-Currently there are several options to change the generated output.
+Currently, there are several options to change the generated output.
 These can be configured by using a file named `tei2html.config` in which various parameters can be set.
 If you add such a file to the directory where you TEI file is located, the tei2html perl script will automatically pick it up.